表現のコモンズ vol.9 李 奧森 (ヴァル・リ) オンライントーク

 The talk will be streamed via Zoom.
 A URL for participation will be sent to those who have registered.

-Taiwan, the Taipei Arts Festival, and others.
-Lee has received support from the Asian Cultural Council, the Hong Foundation, the National Culture and Arts Foundation, C-LAB, and Australia’s Performance Space, and was awarded the Taishin Arts Award for Visual Arts in 2017.
+Lee’s video works have been exhibited at Hayward Gallery(London), SOMA Berlin, the Museum of Contemporary Art Taipei, the Vernacular Institute (Mexico), HKW (Berlin), the Grand Palais (France), the Maison Européenne de la Photographie (MEP), the Gwangju Biennale, Green Island Biennale and the Taiwan Biennial.
+Live performances have been staged at the Taipei Fine Arts Museum (TFAM), Kyoto Art Center, the National Theater and Concert Hall (Taiwan), the Taipei Arts Festival, among others.
+Lee has received support from the Asian Cultural Council, the Hong Foundation, the National Culture and Arts Foundation, Taiwan Contemporary Culture Lab (C-LAB), and Australia’s Performance Space, and was awarded the Taishin Arts Award for Visual Arts in 2017.